cornejobarraza/expo-libvlc-player/README.md

 ### Bare React Native projects

-For bare React Native projects, you must ensure that you have [installed and configured](https://docs.expo.dev/bare/installing-expo-modules/) the `expo` package before continuing.
+For bare React Native projects, you must ensure that you have [installed and configured](https://docs.expo.dev/bare/installing-expo-modules/) the `expo` package.

 ### Configure for Android